Iaminthehouse/AdieuGS/README.md

 # AdieuGS
-using Blender I wanted to find an alternative to the greenscreen workflow for inserting 2D videos in 3 environment.
+Using Blender I wanted to find an alternative to the greenscreen workflow for inserting 2D videos in 3D environment.
 This workflow removes the background from a image sequence and create the related normal map.

 __Installation (Windows only, GPU necessary)__